droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If the players have previously encountered Zorya in the [[#Parlor]], the room’s temperature is noticeably lower than the nearby rooms and Zorya is hiding within the wine-cabinet sarcophagus, concealed within a decanter made of frosted glass.

-If a player moves within reach of Zorya’s decanter, a player with a passive Wisdom (Perception) score of 15 or greater notices a small, winged shadow fidgeting impatiently behind the glass, the sensations of anticipation and excitement intensifying in the player’s mind.
+If a player moves within reach of Zorya’s decanter, a player who succeeds on a DC 22 Perception check notices a small, winged shadow fidgeting impatiently behind the glass, the sensations of anticipation and excitement intensifying in the player’s mind.
 (A player who checks Zorya’s decanter notices the moving shadow automatically.)

 If a player unstops the decanter to reveal Zorya’s hiding place, she bursts forth with a trill of delight and plunges into the fireplace.
 Read: